 Rating: Grade II – III, Class 3

-The Southwest or “Chicken Out” Ridge, as it is more commonly known, on 12,662-foot Mount Borah is always a great climb and #10 on my Favorite Climb list.
+The Southwest or “Chicken Out” Ridge, as it is more commonly known, on 12,662-foot Mount Borah is always a great climb and is #10 on my Favorite Climb list.
 As the most popular peak of the 12ers, Mount Borah’s standard route has become crowded most Summer weekends.
 It is not unusual to see a full parking lot and 50 or more people attempting to climb the mountain by its most popular route.

 NOTE: Access information for Mount Borah’s Standard Route is found on Pages 271 and 292 [(B)(6)] of the Climbing Guide.
 The trailhead is located north of Mackay, Idaho along US-93.
-Look for the signed turn between mile markers 129 and 130.
+Look for the signed turn between Mile Markers 129 and 130.
 Over the last ten years, a well constructed trail has been built to replace the original climbers trail.
 This trail leads from the parking lot past the saddle just east of Point 8714 and then on to treeline (see map below).
 Needless to say, the trail makes the first part of the climb much easier.
-From treeline, the Standard route continues up toward Chicken Out Ridge without any new improvements but it is well worn in.
+From treeline, the Standard Route continues up toward Chicken-Out Ridge without any new improvements, but it is well worn.

 Standard Route – Southwest Ridge/Chicken-Out Ridge